6 best day trips from Taipei

 As the day winds down, make your way to Fisherman's Wharf for Taipei's most renowned sunsets.

 Just north of the Tamsui town itself, the boardwalk is touristy but worth it for the perfect shot of the Lover's Bridge of Tamsui against a setting sun.
 For the return trip to Tamsui, forget the bus and opt for one of the small ferries that ply the river.
 You can swipe your MRT card to get on board.

-Getting There: Get out at the Danshui MRT station on the Red Line.
+Getting there: Get out at the Danshui MRT station on the Red Line.
 For Fisherman's Wharf, take red bus 26 just outside the MRT station, or a ferry departing from Tamsui Ferry Pier.
 To get to Baishawan, take any Keelung-bound bus, also from the MRT station.

 3. Best night market: Keelung